AN ABBREVIATED VERSION OF MEDITATION

 And the spiritual resides passively in the background as a subtle reminder that we are not of this world, but we are eternal, divine souls who come from the world of Light.
 In a nutshell, meditation is about getting our worldly self to be quiet for a moment or two so we can experience the presence of the spiritual or divine self within our hearts.
 Connecting to and remembering the divine self once a day will forever change your life for the better.

-In this abbreviated version (AV), it is not necessary to understand all the “what and why” knowledge of meditation; although it is there to answer any questions.
+In this abbreviated version (AV), it is not necessary to understand all the “what and why” knowledge of meditation; although such knowledge is always available within to answer any questions when the chattering-mind is quiet.
 The AV focuses on the “how to” with a minimum amount of knowledge regarding the 3 minds of the body: the body-mind, the psycho-cognitive mind, and the spiritual or knowing mind.
 The diagrams above, pretty much cover the makeup of our internal states.
 The link to the body-mind paper explains how it is primarily through this bodily consciousness that we experience the world.

 Consequently, in the 5-minute meditation, one has to first learn how to breathe in order to calm the restlessness, boredom and/or anxiety of the body.
-This is the first step in AV meditation; calm and smooth the breathing to stop the “chattering-mind” for 5-minutes.
+This is the first step in AV meditation; calm and smooth the breathing to stop the “chattering-mind” for a few minutes.
 Meditation is a “bottom up” process meaning that it is necessary to first manage the impulses and urges of the physical body to minimize the distractions it causes, especially regarding the chattering-mind of the ego.
-This beginning point starts to calm the body and mind which will eventually open the door to feeling consistently good and peaceful within.
+This beginning point starts to calm the body, mind and emotions which will eventually open the door to feeling consistently good and peaceful within.

-Without watering down this system too much, I would like to present a more reasonable approach for beginners and for those who think they don’t like to meditate.
-The price of entry here is desire and awe.
-To qualify, individuals must have the desire to improve their lives in some way, it can be: to be peaceful and secure within; to be more self-aware; to have higher self-esteem; to feel more confident; to learn about God and Christ; to know what is truth and what is deception; to know yourself so well, you understand others; to know how to be attuned to conscience and intuition; understand how to ground yourself in positive morals and build spiritual virtue, integrity and impeccability; and/or to know who you are, where you are going and where you are on this journey through life.
+Those who think they don’t like to meditate, must have the desire to improve their lives in some way, it can be: to be peaceful and secure within; to be more self-aware; to have higher self-esteem; to feel more confident; to learn about God and Christ; to know what is truth and what is deception; to know yourself so well, you understand others; to know how to be attuned to conscience and intuition; understand how to ground yourself in positive morals and build spiritual virtue, integrity and impeccability; and/or to know who you are, where you are going and where you are on this journey through life.

-One has to be consistent in maintaining this transformative path and honoring the commitment one has to make in order to begin this peaceful journey.
+One has to be consistent in maintaining this transformative path and honoring the commitment one makes in order to begin this peaceful journey.
 For those who have these higher qualities described above, welcome to the solitary journey, as I call it.
 To begin this quest for higher awareness and peace within, one has to be confident enough to be okay with being in the solitude of self-contemplation.
 This is the beginning for everyone who commits to this path.
+In a brief period of time you will long for these daily moments of peace and solitude.

 Try this meditation for a week and before making the decision to commit, pause for a moment and decide whether or not you have the necessary will and determination to commit to meditating for 5-minutes each and every day.
 Be honest with yourself because it would be so much better for your life to make the correct decision even if it is to decline.
 In the interest of keeping this abbreviated here are the initial steps.